grame-cncm/faustdoc/src/manual/faq.md

 ### But things are a little bit more complex...

-Concerning the way `select2` is compiled by the Faust compiler, the strict semantic is always preserved.
-In particular, the type system flags problematic expressions and the stateful parts are always placed outside the if.
+Concerning the way `select2` is compiled by the Faust compiler, the strict semantics is always preserved.
+In particular, the type system flags problematic expressions and the stateful parts are always placed outside the `if`.
 For instance the DSP code:

 ```
 process = button("choose"), (*(3) : +~_), (*(7):+~_) : select2;
 ```

-is compiled as the following C++ code, where `fRec0[0]` and `fRec1[0]` contains the computation of each branch:
+is compiled as the following C++ code, where `fRec0[0]` and `fRec1[0]` contain the computation of each branch:

 ```c++
 for (int i = 0; (i < count); i = (i + 1)) {